 4. Limit your time.

 Challenge yourself by setting time limits on every task.
 Limiting your time doesn’t mean that you need to complete your work in a hurry.
 Instead, try to set time limits in such a way that you can work at the optimum.
 It will even prevent you from getting distracted, as you constantly feel like you are being chased down.
 Set a countdown timer and challenge the clock right away!
-This trick would work perfectly for most people, however, it might not work well for some.
-Try it yourself and decide if this hack really works for you not.
+This trick would work perfectly for most people.
+However, it might not work well for some.
+Try it yourself and decide if this hack works for you not.

 5. Be open to changes.

 Make sure that you are free from all distractions at your workplace.
-Your desk should be uncluttered, elegant and simple.
+Your desk should be uncluttered, elegant and straightforward.
 Don’t go for too much comfort, or you will find it hard to do your work.
 TV’s are an absolute NO-NO for your workplace.

 6. Use different computers for work and play.